-Name of the entity Country of incorporation Nature of business Direct and Owners 2021 2020 Rasan Software House LLC UAE Computer systems and communication equipment software design.
+Name of the entity Country of incorporation Nature of business Direct and owners 2022 2021 Rasan Software House LLC UAE Computer systems & communication equipment software design.
 100% 100% Rasan LLC Egypt Analysis and design of programs, databases and applications and all related services.
 100% 100% Awal Mozawadah Information Technology LLC KSA The company is engaged in vehicle's auctions, towing and storage.
-100% 100%
+100% 100% Tamini Electronic Insurance Brokerage Company KSA Electronic insurance brokerage 100% -

-^{ 1%} of the shareholding in Rasan LLC - Egypt, is held by Mr. Muaiyad Abdullah Suliman Alfallaj (partner in the Company) in the beneficial interest of the Company.
+^{ 1%} of the shareholding in Rasan LLC - Egypt, is held by Mr. Muaiyad Abdullah Suliman Alfallaj (shareholder in the Company) in the beneficial interest of the Company.

-Rasan Software House LLC is a limited liability company registered under the United Arab Emirates ("UAE") Federal Law No. 2 of 2015 (UAE "Companies Law"), Dubai, UAE with registration number 779139 issued on 26 March 2020 by the Department of Economic Development - Government of Dubai.
-The registered address of the Company is office 1102, Midas REF Limited, Business Bay, Dubai, UAE.
+Rasan Software House LLC is a limited liability company registered under the United Arab Emirates ("UAE") Federal Law No. 2 of 2015 (UAE Companies Law), Dubai, UAE with registration number 779139 issued on 26 March 2020 by the Department of Economic Development - Government of Dubai.
+The registered address of the company is office 1102, Midas REF Limited, Business Bay, Dubai, UAE.

-Rasan LLC is a limited liability company registered under the Egyptian Law No. 159 of 1981 (Egyptian "Companies Law"), Cairo, Arab Republic of Egypt ("Egypt") with registration number 137619 issued on 18 July 2020 by Ministry of Supply & Internal Trading - Egypt.
+Rasan LLC is a limited liability company registered under the Egyptian Law No. 159 of 1981 (Egyptian Companies Law), Cairo, Arab Republic of Egypt ("Egypt") with registration number 137619 issued on 18 July 2020 by Ministry of Supply & Internal Trading - Egypt.
 During the year 2021, the ownership of Rasan LLC was transferred from Rasan Software House LLC to the Company.